Paulo Freire: Legacy and reception

 In 1991, the Paulo Freire Institute was established in São Paulo to extend and elaborate upon his theories of popular education.
 The institute has started projects in many countries and is headquartered at the UCLA Graduate School of Education and Information Studies, where it actively maintains the Freire archives.
 Its director is UCLA professor Carlos Torres, the author of several Freirean works, including the 1978 A praxis educativa de Paulo Freire.

 In 1999 PAULO, a national training organisation named in honour of Freire, was established in the United Kingdom.
 This agency was approved by the New Labour Government to represent some 300,000 community-based education practitioners working across the UK.
 PAULO was given formal responsibility for setting the occupational training standards for people working in this field.

 The Paulo and Nita Freire Project for International Critical Pedagogy was founded at McGill University.
 Here Joe L. Kincheloe and Shirley R. Steinberg worked to create a dialogical forum for critical scholars around the world to promote research and re-create a Freirean pedagogy in a multinational domain.
 After the death of Kincheloe, the project was transformed into a virtual global resource.

-In 2012, a group of educators in Western Massachusetts, United States, received permission to name a public school after Freire.
-The Holyoke, Massachusetts, Paulo Freire Social Justice Charter School opened in September 2013.
-The school moved to the former Pope Francis Catholic High School building in Chicopee, Massachusetts, in 2019.

-In 2012, Paolo Freire Charter High School opened in Newark, New Jersey.
-The state closed the school in 2017 due to lagging test scores and lack of "instructional rigor."

 Shortly before his death, Freire was working on a book of ecopedagogy, a platform of work carried on by many of the Freire Institutes and Freirean Associations around the world today.
 It has been influential in helping to develop planetary education projects such as the Earth Charter as well as countless international grassroots campaigns in the spirit of Freirean popular education generally.

 Freirean literacy methods have been adopted throughout the developing world.
-In the Philippines, Catholic "basal Christian communities" adopted Freire's methods in community education.
+In the Philippines, Catholic "base Christian communities" adopted Freire's methods in community education.
 Papua New Guinea, Freirean literacy methods were used as part of the World Bank-funded Southern Highlands Rural Development Program's Literacy Campaign.
 Freirean approaches also lie at the heart of the "Dragon Dreaming" approach to community programs that have spread to 20 countries by 2014.